olegkordun/multi-module-camel-mq/README.md

 After REST-services call database is compared with expected data set.
 No need of any external database, MQ broker or any manual configuration.

-# Unit tests
-Few unit tests written in office-frontend module.
-Mockito and spring mvc test frameworks are used.